Home Compare ADEN.SW vs RAND.AS

 Adecco Group vs Randstad N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Adecco carrying a narrow edge on growth.
-Randstad still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Adecco holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Randstad still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.